 You can use Google Alerts for free to make sure you never miss important updates about the issues driving the slowdown your business is experiencing.
 Just add a keyword or phrase, and you’ll get an email alert when an article, post, video, or any other relevant piece of content is published.

 You can set up more than one Google Alert.
 If you’re a stylist experiencing a slowdown that’s part of a larger recession, for example, you might set alerts along the lines of: “recession cosmetology,” “recession salons spas,” and “recession economy stylists.”

 Information is vital when business is slow, so you shouldn’t limit yourself only to Google searches.
 Look up local and specialized beauty organizations and get active.
 Make it a habit to visit and even to join the groups that deal with your specialty.
-Check back often to find out what’s driving slowdowns, who prospers, and how other professionals are coping.
+Check back often to find out what’s driving slowdowns, who's still prospering, and how other professionals are coping.

 There are also trade publications, many of which showcase free digital content online.
-Academic research and writing services firm IResearchNet maintains a list of major beauty, salon, and spa trade journals.
-They’re written for industry professionals, not consumers.
+The academic research and writing services firm IResearchNet maintains a list of major beauty, salon, and spa trade journals written for industry professionals, not consumers.
 They examine the issues of the day as they affect the business side of the industry, and they’re among the most complete and accurate sources of information you can find in terms of cosmetology’s driving trends.